Society, Biology, and Health (Certificate)

 Programs and events

-The cluster will draw on, and contribute to, ongoing initiatives associated with Cells to Society (C2S): The Center on Social Inequalities and Health at the Institute for Policy Research.
+The certificate will draw on, and contribute to, ongoing initiatives associated with Cells to Society (C2S): The Center on Health Inequalities at the Institute for Policy Research.
 This includes regular colloquia with prominent outside speakers, informal workshops, and the potential to become involved with a wide range of research projects.

 How to apply